AsteriskAmpersand/Ice-Stable/README.md

     - > Avoids situations where flinch/trips on first hit cause the rest of the attack to miss.
 - Savage Axe Slash:
   - MV increased to 65 (up from 30).
-  - Backwards movement greatly reduced to avoid forcing the hunter out of range.
+  - Backwards movement greatly reduced to avoid forcing the Hunter out of range.
 - Impact Phials:
   - > The following changes are targeted at increasing the effectiveness of Impact Phial CBs.
   - All Types: